INSTITUTE FOR MOLECULAR BIOSCIENCE

 Visscher, Wray and Yang and their colleagues are internationally recognised for pioneering the use of multi-marker statistical methods in human genetics and for innovative methods in the analysis of genetic and genomic data of complex traits.
 Their research is regularly published in top journals such as Nature, Science, Nature Genetics, Nature Communications, Genome Research, American Journal of Human Genetics, PLoS Genetics and Molecular Psychiatry.

 Research in the Program covers four major themes: Statistical Genomics, Systems Genomics, Psychiatric Genomics and Motor Neuron Disease Genomics.
 The Program consists of over 20 postdoctoral research staff as well as PhD students, research assistants and visiting academics.
 Current research involves; the development of novel statistical genetics methodology and software; analysis of genotype, expression and methylation array data alongside DNA and RNA sequencing data; application of statistical genetic methods to infer the genetic control of traits and diseases.

-Enquiries: To discuss this role please contact Anjali Henders by email firstname.lastname@example.org.
-To submit an application for this role, go to http://jobs.uq.edu.au/caw/en/job/505383/research-officer and use the Apply button.
-All applicants must supply the following document: Resume.
+Enquiries and application: For further information, please contact Dr Enda Byrne by email firstname.lastname@example.org.
+To submit an application for this role, go to http://jobs.uq.edu.au/caw/en/job/505347/phd-scholarship-in-quantitative-genetics and use the Apply button.
+All applicants must supply the following documents: Cover letter and Resume.